arquillian/arquillian-extension-qunit/README.md

 * arq-jboss-managed — managed container
 * arq-jboss-remote — remote container

-By default the arq-jboss-managed (managed container) profile is active.
 An Arquillian managed container is a remote container whose lifecycle is managed by Arquillian.
 The specific profile is also configured to download and unpack the JBoss Application Server 7.1.1.Final distribution zip from the Maven Central repository.

 ### Instructions to setup a new test class